pjn51/brainweb-2/Work/Topics/spaCy.md

 - Serialization

 ## Tokenization
-[[Tokenization extracts features from text]].
+[[Embedding extracts features from text]].
 First, spaCy tokenizes the text on whitespace using a method similar to `text.split()`.
 Then, the tokenizer processes the text from left to right, performing two checks.
 First, it checks if the substring matches a tokenizer exception rule.
 For example, "don't" is split into two substrings despite the lack of whitespace.

 Then, the tokenizer checks to see if a prefix, suffix, or infix can be split from the text.